iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/loadcharacteristics.md

 # Load Characteristics

 !!! tip "Control the load characteristics during the HTTP load test experiment"
-    Control the load characteristics during the HTTP load test experiment by setting the number of queries/duration, the number of queries sent per second, and the number of parallel connections used to send requests.
+    Control the load characteristics during the HTTP load test experiment by setting the number of queries/duration, the number of queries sent per second, and the number of parallel connections used to send queries.

 ***

 Follow the [quick start tutorial](../../getting-started/your-first-experiment.md).
 In the step where you run the experiment, replace the `iter8 run` command with either of the following commands.

 ### Number of queries
-Set the number of requests sent during the load-test to 200, the number of requests per second to 10, and the number of parallel connections used to send the requests to 5, as follows.
+Set the number of queries sent during the load test (`numQueries`) to 200, the number of queries per second (`qps`) to 10, and the number of parallel connections used to send queries (`connections`) to 5, as follows.

 ```shell
 iter8 run --set url=https://example.com \